 Your professor may give instructions that you must follow as you write your essay.
 If it is a book analysis, you may be asked to focus on specific characters.
 If it is scientific research, you could be required to concentrate on a certain methodology.
 It is up to you to determine what exactly you will analyze regarding that particular issue.
 Before writing your essay, you must be sure that the instructions are crystal clear.
 You can use sample essays of similar nature to get a starting point.

-Choose your path
+#3.
+Choose your path.

 You can analyze the same topic in a variety of ways and it will still be correct.
 Of all the possibilities available, choose one with which you are most comfortable.
 Since this essay requires an in-depth understanding, you must portray such ability in your essay.
 Ensure that your path is one that produces a strong and appealing essay.

-Writing the thesis statement
+#4.
+Writing the thesis statement.

 Your thesis statement lets the reader know where you stand in the issue being discussed.
 Avoid an ambiguous thesis statement; make it as brief and concise as possible.
 Consider a statement like “from research conducted by Bella Communications, despite creating an avenue for cyberbullying, social media has created a great platform for friendships, marketing, and fast communication”.

-Create an outline
+#5.
+Create an outline.

 Your draft creates the skeleton for your essay by helping you organize your thoughts.
 Conduct intense research on the area of focus and note down crucial points.
 Be keen to point out material from credible sources and if necessary, quote the author.
-With a proper outline, you will find the thoughts flowing effortlessly in the actual essay.
+With a good essay outline, you will find the thoughts flowing effortlessly in the actual essay.
 Identify what you will include in each paragraph, starting from the introduction down to the conclusion.

 Start writing your essay once you are satisfied with the research materials gathered.